BEFORE YOU APPLY

 Submit the following using the online application process:

-• Writing samples of submitted publications (optional).
+• Writing samples of submitted publications (optional but recommended)

-As your application materials are processed, your application portal is updated.
-It is also updated once your application is complete.
 The School of Graduate Studies must receive all required materials before any formal action can be taken.
-It usually takes several weeks for all the application materials to be received and processed.
+It usually takes several weeks for all the application materials, including letters of recommendation, to be received and processed.
+Applications completed after the deadline may not be given full consideration.

 Applicant Data